devazx/StoreProjectSystem_BackEnd/README.md

     ⨽ Migrations
     ⨽ Models ( Models required at system )
-    ⨽ Profiles (configure profiles in AutoMapper between Models with Dtos) ⨽ Services (Create a second layer at security connection DB)
+    ⨽ Profiles (configure profiles in AutoMapper between Models with Dtos) ⨽ Services (Create a second layer at security connection DB)"

 it`s a informative package with a frameworks in a project: